facebook/fresco/docs/01-progressive-jpegs.md

 This does two things.
 You should define one method that, given a scan number, returns the number of the next one to decode.
 The other decides what scan number is 'good enough' to display on screen.

-This example will decode every other scan in the image, using less CPU than decoding every scan.
-It will show the image as soon as the 5th scan has arrived.
+This example will decode no more than every other scan of the image, using less CPU than decoding every scan.
+Note: scan with the bigger number than nextScanNumberToDecode might be decoded.
+In this eample, if the `getNextScanNumberToDecode` method gets called after the following scans were fetched: `1`, `4`, `5`, `10`, only scans `4` and `10` are going to be decoded.
+Since no scans were decoded at the beginning, the first scan that is allowed to be decoded is `0 + 2 = 2`.
+Scan number `1` doesn't meet the criteria and only when the next scan greater than or equal to `2` arrives (in this case `4`), the first decode will happen.
+Similarly, the scan number 5 gets ignored, and the first scan greater than or equal to `4 + 2 = 6` is going to be decoded next (in this case `10`).

 ```java
 ProgressiveJpegConfig pjpegConfig = new ProgressiveJpegConfig() {